We all like our clothes to smell good, and along with removing dirt it’s one of the main reasons we like to wash our laundry regularly.

 One solution to this problem is to use a dosing ball or measuring scoop to make sure you use the correct amount of detergent for each wash, or try using washing tablets or liquid capsules.

-It’s also not recommended to overload your machine with laundry if you’re trying to get your clothes smelling really fresh – there simply isn’t enough room for the clothes to move around and get clean, and the detergent won’t be able to work as effectively.
+You should also be careful not to overload your washing machine with laundry if you’re trying to get your clothes smelling really fresh – there simply isn’t enough room for the clothes to move around and get clean, and the detergent won’t be able to work as effectively.

 2. Not washing at the right temperature

-Although washing at high temperatures isn’t recommended for more delicate laundry items and certainly isn’t the most ecological approach, it may be worth washing particularly smelly clothes at higher temperatures to eliminate bad odours.
+Although washing at high temperatures isn’t recommended for more delicate laundry items and certainly isn’t the most ecological approach, it may be worth washing particularly smelly clothes at higher temperatures at least occasionally to eliminate bad odours.

 3. Forgetting about damp laundry

 With our busy lifestyles, it’s sometimes easy to forget about a load of washing we did earlier and leave it sitting in the machine.